Genmab: History

 Genmab was founded as a European spin-off of American Biotech company Medarex in February 1999.
 Danish investment firm BankInvest, under Florian Schönharting, provided the seed investment for the company to start up in Copenhagen.
 Like Medarex, Genmab began work producing monoclonal antibodies for life-threatening or debilitating diseases.
 Rising quickly in the Biotech world, Genmab attracted many investors, especially venture capital firms.
 The company went public in October 2000, earning DKK 1.56 billion, and had a second public offering in January 2006, yielding DKK 800 million.

 The company's initial R&D location was a nine-story building in Utrecht Science Park, in the Netherlands; this was replaced with an "R&D Center" also in Utrecht, in June 2018.
 By mid-2019, this new facility was at capacity, and plans were set afoot to build an adjacent, connected facility.

 By 2001, Medarex and Genmab had come back together in a drug development partnership, which highlighted the manufacturing deficit and clinical development expertise of Genmab relative to Medarex.

 In 2005, the Biotechnology Industry Organization (BIO) and the Long Island Life Sciences Initiative honored Genmab with a James D. Watson Helix Award.

 2008 saw the company purchasing a 22,000-litre, 36-acre antibody manufacturing plant in Brooklyn Park, Minnesota from PDL BioPharma, with plans to retain all 170 employees thereat.
 However, the company ran into financial trouble originating from several quarters, and a decision to sell the facility was reached in late 2009, after Genmab had started producing development scale batches from the facility.
-In 2008, the world was experiencing a financial crisis as a whole, and GlaxoSmithKline decided to exit oncology, which impacted co-development of ofatumumab, an oncology-directed product.
+During the 2008 financial crisis, GlaxoSmithKline exited oncology, which impacted co-development of ofatumumab, an oncology-directed product.
 In tandem with the sale of the plant, the company reorganized and planned to dismiss about 300 employees.
-Selling the facility, though, proved very difficult, due in large part to the global financial crisis; by 2012, Genmab had decided to simply write-off the entire facility from the company's balance sheets.
-A sale of the facility to Baxter came in February 2013.
+Selling the facility was difficult due to the Great Recession; by 2012, Genmab wrote-off the entire facility from the company's balance sheets.
+A sale of the facility to Baxter International came in February 2013.

 Following the failed strategy of in-housing manufacturing, Genmab chose to thereafter completely outsource both manufacturing and the conduct of clinical trials.

 The Company's first product, Arzerra (ofatumumab) reached the US market in 2009 for refractory chronic lymphocytic leukemia.